Amber Tang

 Amber Tang (鄧卓殷 (Dèng Zhuōyīn, Tang^{4} Cheuk^{1} Yan^{1}); born 30 April 1995), is a Hong Kong hostess and actress.
 She was the first runner-up and Miss Photogenic in the Miss Hong Kong 2018 Pageant.
-She is currently a TVB Manager Contract Artist.

 Early and personal life

 Amber Tang graduated from Heep Yunn Primary School (2007) and Heep Yunn School (2013) and obtained 5** in 4 subjects in the Hong Kong Diploma of Secondary Education Examination before completing her Architecture degree at the School of Architecture at The University of Hong Kong.
 After graduating in 2017, she worked as an Architectural trainee, participating in the A&D Trophy Awards 2017 under the theme of "Vertical Courtyard", where she won the Merit Award in the Student Sector Architecture category.

 In 2018, Tang participated in the 46th Miss Hong Kong Pageant where she was crowned first runner up as well as Miss Photogenic in the Miss Hong Kong 2018 Pageant.
 In mid-October 2018, Tang signed a contract with TVB to become a manager contract artist and enrolled in a two-month short-term TVB artist training course.
 In March of the following year, she and her brother Derek Tang launched the YouTube channel "WE ARE NOT TWINS", where they mainly upload short videos to share interesting stories about life, but then quit due to her acting work.